-The Board of Directors reviews and approves the Consolidated Financial Statements including the schedules attached therein, and submits the same to the stockholders.
+The Board of Directors reviews and approves the consolidated financial statements, including the schedules attached therein, and submits the same to the stockholders.

 R.G.
-Manabat & Co., the independent auditors appointed by the stockholders, has audited the Consolidated Financial Statements of the Company in accordance with Philippine Standards on Auditing, and in their reports to the stockholders, has expressed their opinion on the fairness of presentation upon completion of such audit.
+Manabat & Co., the independent auditors appointed by the stockholders, has audited the consolidated financial statements of the Company in accordance with Philippine Standards on Auditing, and in its report to the stockholders, has expressed its opinion on the fairness of presentation upon completion of such audit.

-CYNTHIA M. BAROY Chief Finance Officer RAMON S. ANG President
+CYNTHIA M. BAROY

+Chief Finance Officer

+RAMON S. ANG

-Signed this 8th day of March 2023
+Signed this 6th day of March 2024